DellCliff/android-security/README.md

 Android Keystore since API level 23 with strong encryption (since API level 18 with "weak" encryption).
 TODO: Look into this more.

 ## Certificate Pinning
+Makes sure your app only communicates with your server.
 ```
 String hostname = "publicobject.com";
 CertificatePinner certificatePinner = new CertificatePinner.Builder()